Aric K. Short

 Courses: Estates and Trusts, Land Use, Property, and Religion & the Law Seminar

-In nearly 10 years of service to the law school, Dean Short served most recently as Associate Dean for Academic Affairs, where he emphasized and expanded experiential learning and professionalism training.
+In nearly 12 years of service to the law school, Dean Short served most recently as Interim Dean, leading the law school in its transition to Texas A&M University.
+Prior to serving as Interim Dean, Short was the Associate Dean for Academic Affairs, where he emphasized and expanded experiential learning and professionalism training.
 These efforts included developing a skills-based winter term, building new clinical partnerships with the Tarrant County District Attorney's Office and the Federal Aviation Administration, and helping implement an oral skills graduation requirement.
-Dean Short has been instrumental in the law school’s transition to Texas A&M University, providing ongoing leadership for all matters related to the potential acquisition.

 Prior to his administrative work, Dean Short taught Property, Wills and Estates, and other property-related courses, and he was voted Professor of the Year six times.
 His research and scholarship have focused on housing-related discrimination and the litigation of human rights claims in U.S. courts.
 Dean Short has been active in local and national service, including serving on the ABA committee that recently revised distance learning standards for legal education.